sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/1._Linear_Data_Structures/4._Queue/1._Queue_Introduction/0_index.md

 Jobs processed in FIFO order minimize the maximum time spent waiting.

 Note that the average waiting time will be the same regardless of whether FIFO or LIFO is used.

+Queue is essential in graphs, since it's the controlling data structure in BFS.